How to keep your dog a healthy weight

 - Do not feed them any human food scraps.

-- Try the green bean diet for weight loss goals
+- Try the green bean diet for more extreme weight loss goals.

 Thanks for stopping by!
-Has any of these tips worked well for your dog’s weight loss journey?
+Have any of these tips worked well for your dog’s weight loss journey?